Ducey, Ville Étape. A town in the heart of the lower part of Manche. Integral to pilgrimage history and le Mont Saint Michel.

 I little ways inland from my favourite spot, the bay of Le-Mont-Saint-Michel, around 10 miles, you’ll find the village étape of Ducey.
-The town itself is relatively small, has the usual small-town shops and atmosphere, except for the distinct chateau and gardens and a couple of beautiful bridges.
+The town itself is relatively small, and has the usual small-town shops and atmosphere, except for the distinct chateau and gardens and a couple of beautiful bridges.

 The church in Ducey is pretty impressive.
 Saints-Pères is a catholic church full of amazing art and sculpture.
 The outside is also unusual due to the bell tower being separate from the main entity of the church.

-To enjoy the best of the flowers in town there is a loop walk that guides you round the town, packed with fun information and history to keep the walk exciting.
+To enjoy the best of the flowers in town there is a loop walk that guides you around the town, packed with fun information and history to keep the walk exciting.
 The start of the walk is by the tourism office, opposite the iconic chateau.